jonathansillito/open-source-project-course/modules/collaborative/README.md

 For those of you with software engineering work experience (through internships or part-time jobs, say), it may be interesting to compare the way collaboration and coordination happen at a typical company vs. in a typical open source project.
 Both the similarities and differences may be interesting.
 One thing that I have seen personally, is that often (not always, of course) many companies use processes to quite closely track and coordinate work (say sprint planning, daily stand up meetings, burn-down charts, etc.).
 Such mechanisms would be quite rare in the open source world, I suppose. *However, many collaboration related skills, tools and processes apply equally to open and closed source projects.*

-For some context on collaboration, let's consider a couple example contributions to the Ruby project (the first of which was not accepted).
+For some context on collaboration, let's consider a couple example contributions to the Ruby project.

 **Example 1:** The following is an example of a contribution to the Ruby project (ZJIT, in particular) that was not accepted.
 Though it was called a "good PR", the maintainer (reviewer) decided that it introduced too much complexity.
 Instead the submitter was directed to the [issue tracker](https://github.com/Shopify/ruby/issues) and recommended the reviewer get some feedback before starting on an issue.
 Note that this is not the general ruby issue tracker but the ZJIT project specifically.
 A key comment from the maintainer was: